gilbennun/redislabs-docs/content/rs/administering/designing-production/networking/private-public-endpoints.md

 You can enable it by using the ***rladmin suffix add*** command.

-To add an internal FQDN/IP to a cluster:
+To add an internal FQDN/IP to a cluster: this comand will fail as the clustername.domain.com already exists, we need to specify a unique name, example: rladmin suffix add name aaa.bbb internal
+We should also instruct the customer to add a dns record

 ```sh
 rladmin suffix add name <internal.clustername.domain.com> internal